masitko/laravel-quotes/README.md

 **/api/v1/quotes**

-(only GET method available) - this will populate 5 quotes from the quote manager using a default 'kayne-west' quote driver (they are going to be populated from exteranl API on the first request and then cached in Redis)
+(only GET method available) - this will populate 5 quotes from the quote manager using a default 'kayne-west' quote driver (they are going to be populated from external API on the first request and then cached in Redis)

 **/api/v1/quotes/refresh**